vishal2github/noAdvancedJava/Theoretical_Notes/Collection_framework/List_interface.md

 ### **Linked-list class**

-+ Written as **"linkedList".**
++ Written as **"LinkedList".**

-+ It is an implementaion of "list" and "deque" interfaces.
++ It is an implementaion of "List" and "Deque" interfaces.

-+ Means, it has properties of both list and deque interfaces.
++ Means, it has properties of both List and Deque interfaces.

-+ Few methods of deque interface implemented in this class are:
++ Few methods of Deque interface implemented in this class are:
   + public void addFirst(E element)
   + public void addLast(E element)
   + public E removeFirst()